metno/emep-ctm/README.md

 The EMEP MSC-W model is a chemical transport model developed at the Meteorological Synthesizing Centre - West (MSC-W) at the Norwegian Meteorological Institute (met.no).
-The EMEP model is a limited-area, terrain following sigma coordinate model designed to calculate air concentration and deposition fields for
+The EMEP model is a limited-area, terrain following hybrid coordinate model designed to calculate air concentration and deposition fields for

 * acidifying and eutrophying compounds (S, N)